M.O.T.O.: M.O.T.O. as a duo

-Shortly thereafter, Caporino moved to West Somerville, Massachusetts, near Boston.
+Shortly thereafter, Caporino moved to Somerville, Massachusetts, in the greater Boston area.
 There he formed a new version of the band with drummer Beck Dudley which lasted until 1993 and produced a number of 7-inch EPs, three home-recorded cassettes (Neon Bone!, 1000 Years of Rock'N'Roll, and Talk of M.O.T.O.) and a full-length album, compiled from the first two tapes (This Corpse is a Warning).
 This lineup was the first to regularly record in a professional studio.
 These recordings were collected in 1994 on the Single File CD, released by Mind Of A Child Records and later re-issued by Criminal IQ Records in 2004.

 The band achieved its greatest notoriety to date as a duo, touring extensively and being featured by legendary BBC DJ John Peel, who played the song "Rot Rot Rot" from the Hammeroid!
 EP on his program several times.
-This lineup could be said to have presaged the later success of the White Stripes as a guitar/drums, male/female duo.

 It was also during this period that both Caporino and Dudley moved from the Boston area to Chicago.

-Post-Beck era
+Post-Dudley era

 Dudley left the band in 1993 to pursue a Master's Degree in architecture.
-Though the band experienced a fall-off in popularity, Caporino continued to home-record cassettes at a highly productive rate, releasing seven cassettes between 1993 and 1998.
+Though the band experienced a fall-off in popularity, Caporino continued to home-record cassettes, releasing seven cassettes between 1993 and 1998.
 The band also performed live with new members Dennis Spaag on bass and Garret Hammond (a future member of Kill Hannah) on drums.
 The Chicago lineup continued to evolve, featuring drummers Tim Ford and Ryan "Guitar" Murphy, bassist JJ Champion, and guitarist/bassist Laurence Museum of Death.

 2003 saw the release of the band's first full album of all-new recordings, Kill M.O.T.O., which featured studio recordings of songs from Caporino's most recent home-recorded cassettes as well as brand new songs.
 In 2005, the band released Raw Power, which met with critical acclaim, including being selected as the best Chicago release of 2005 by the Chicago Reader's Bob Mehr.